 Generalized anxiety disorder (GAD) is characterized by six months or more of chronic, exaggerated worry and tension that is unfounded or much more severe than the normal anxiety most people experience.
 People with this disorder usually:

-In children and adolescents with Generalized Anxiety Disorder, their anxieties and worries are often associated with the quality of performance or competence at school or sporting events.
-Additionally, worries may include punctuality, conformity, perfectionism and are so unsure of themselves that they will redo tasks in order to reach that level of perfection.
+In children and adolescents with generalized anxiety disorder, their anxieties and worries are often associated with the quality of performance or competence at school or sporting events.
+Additionally, worries may include punctuality, conformity, perfectionism, and they may be so unsure of themselves that they will redo tasks to reach a level of perceived perfection.

-Using brain imaging technologies and neurochemical techniques, scientists are finding that a network of interacting structures is responsible for these emotions.
+Using brain imaging technologies and neurochemical techniques, scientists are finding that a network of interacting structures is responsible for the emotions that are present in an anxiety disorder.
 Much research centers on the amygdala, an almond-shaped structure deep within the brain.
 The amygdala is believed to serve as a communications hub between the parts of the brain that process incoming sensory signals and the parts that interpret them.
 It can signal that a threat is present, thus triggering a fear response (anxiety).
 It appears that emotional memories stored in the central part of the amygdala may play a role in disorders involving very distinct fears, like phobias, while different parts may be involved in other forms of anxiety.

 Studies of twins and families suggest that genes play a role in the origin of anxiety disorders.
 However, experience also plays a part.
-In PTSD, for example, while trauma triggers the anxiety disorder, genetic factors may explain why only certain individuals exposed to similar traumatic events develop full-blown PTSD.
-Researchers are attempting to learn how genetics and experience interact in each of the anxiety disorders -- information they hope will yield clues to prevention and treatment.
+Childhood adversities and parental overprotection have both been associated with the later development of generalized anxiety disorder, but no environmental factors have been identified as specific to or predictive of anxiety.
+Researchers are attempting to learn how genetics and experience interact in each of the anxiety disorders—information they hope will yield clues to prevention and treatment.

 Medication and specific types of psychotherapy are the recommended treatments for this disorder.
 The choice of one or the other, or both, depends on the patient's and the doctor's preference, and also on the particular anxiety disorder.

 If you have been treated previously for an anxiety disorder, be prepared to tell the doctor what treatment you tried.
-If it was a medication, what was the dosage, was it gradually increased and how long did you take it?
-If you had psychotherapy, what kind was it, and how often did you attend sessions?
-Oftentimes people believe they have "failed" at treatment, or that the treatment has failed them, when in fact it was never given an adequate trial.
+If it was a medication, it is helpful for the doctor to know the dosage, how long you took it for, and whether it was gradually increased.
+If you had psychotherapy, it's also helpful to share the type of psychotherapy, how often you attended sessions, and what you felt did or did not help.
+People often believe they have "failed" at treatment, or that the treatment has failed them, when in fact it was never given an adequate trial or may have been a poor fit as far as treatment choice.

-When you undergo treatment for an anxiety disorder, you and your doctor or therapist will be working together as a team.
+When you undergo treatment for an anxiety disorder, you and your health professional will be working together as a team.
 Together, you will attempt to find the approach that is best for you.
 If one treatment doesn't work, the odds are good that another one will.
-And new treatments are continually being developed through research.
+Additionally, new treatments are continually being developed through research.

 A number of medications that were originally approved for treating depression have been found to be effective for anxiety disorders.
-These must be taken for several weeks before symptoms start to fade, so it is important not to get discouraged and stop taking these medications before they've had a chance to work.
+These must be taken for several weeks before symptoms start to fade, so it is important not to get discouraged and stop taking these medications.
+They need a chance to work.

 Similarly, antidepressant medications called tricyclics are started at low doses and gradually increased.
 Tricyclics have been around longer than SSRIs and have been more widely studied for treating anxiety disorders.
-For anxiety disorders other than OCD, they are as effective as the SSRIs, but many physicians and patients prefer the newer drugs because the tricyclics sometimes cause dizziness, drowsiness, dry mouth, and weight gain.
-When these problems persist or are bothersome, a change in dosage or a switch in medications may be needed.
+For anxiety disorders other than OCD, they are as effective as the SSRIs, but many physicians and patients prefer the newer drugs because the tricyclics can sometimes cause dizziness, drowsiness, dry mouth, and weight gain.
 Tricyclics are useful in treating people with co-occurring anxiety disorders and depression.
 Imipramine, prescribed for panic disorder and GAD, is an example of such a tricyclic.

-Buspirone, a member of a class of drugs called azipirones, is a newer antianxiety medication that is used to treat GAD.
-Possible side effects include dizziness, headaches and nausea.
+Buspirone, a member of a class of drugs called azipirones, is a newer antianxiety medication used to treat GAD.
+Possible side effects include dizziness, headaches, and nausea.
 Unlike the benzodiazepines, buspirone must be taken consistently for at least two weeks to achieve an antianxiety effect.

 Psychotherapy involves talking with a trained mental health professional, such as a psychiatrist, psychologist, social worker or counselor to learn how to deal with problems like anxiety disorders.